An Open Letter to the American Zen Community

 “Can’t we allow our teachers to be imperfect?”

-A vast chasm lies between being imperfect and being an abuser.
-One would have to be completely insensitive to the trauma that clergy sex abuse can cause, or not able to see women in their full humanity, to not discern the dif-ference.
+A vast chasm lies between being imperfect and being a serial sexual abuser of women.
+One would have to be completely insensitive to the trauma that clergy sex abuse can cause, or not able to see women in their full humanity, to not discern the difference.

 I am not advocating for abusers to face a firing squad or encouraging a so-called “witch hunt.”
 I am making the very reasonable request that we not minimize the harm that known abusers have caused or insist on presenting men who commit clergy sex abuse as examples of wisdom and ethical conduct.
 Being canonized in the lineage is a privilege they lost when they chose to sexually abuse women.